-In contrast, live loads fluctuate with building use, and are generated during the life of a structure by people and moveable objects.
-A roof that sees only maintenance crews and equipment would have a considerably smaller live load than would one with significant foot traffic.
+By contrast, live loads fluctuate with building use, and are generated during the life of a structure by people and moveable objects.
+A roof that sees only maintenance crews and equipment would have a considerably smaller live load than one with significant foot traffic.

-In addition to dead and live loads, the building design must also accommodate for construction loads and environmental loads, such as those caused by wind, rain, or snow.
-Depending on the building's geographic location, the design may need to account for earthquake or flood loading as well.
-Roofs and plazas in northern climates experience greater snow loads than do those in the south, and winds in coastal regions would impart more load than those further inland.
-Building configuration, as well as environment, must be taken into account; whether the roof is flat, sloped, open, or congested with numerous projections also affects snow and wind loading.
+In addition to dead and live loads, the building design must also accommodate construction loads and environmental loads, such as those caused by wind, rain, or snow.
+Depending on the building's geographical location, the design may need to account for earthquake or flood loading as well.
+Roofs and plazas in northern climates experience greater snow loads than do those in the south, and winds in coastal regions would impart more load than those further